 The Season 2 finale has this as well, with Henry being taken to Neverland and Hook, Emma, Regina, Rumplestiltskin, Snow, and Charming boarding Hook's ship to save him.
 And Peter Pan is the new Big Bad.
 Don't think anybody could have seen that coming.

 And who could have seen this one coming?
-Peter Pan as Rumple's de-aged father!
-And Henry ripping out his own heart!
+Peter Pan is Rumple's de-aged father!
+And Henry rips out his own heart!

 Regina has been shipped with Gold, Emma, David, Snow, Jefferson, Ruby, Archie, Daniel, Hook, Tinkerbell, Robin Hood...

 Captain Hook has been paired with Ruby, Emma, Regina, Aurora, Mulan, Jefferson, Cora, Prince Charming,Tinkerbell, Neal/Baelfire, Peter Pan, Wendy...even Ariel, at least several episodes before she actually appeared.

 Les Yay: Let's face it, the series is rife with it (probably due to the unusually high number of female main characters).
 No wonder there's a big LGBT following.